What is Warhammer 40k?

 If you read the introduction above and are still interested in 40k, then the best place to start is at a local game night.
 Play a few demos, look at some models and chat with veterans about how the different armies function.
 Choosing an army is a big decision as it is a big investment of both money and time.
 Be sure you have a good idea of how each army plays, its unique aesthetic and if their lore intrigues you.
 Some armies may have access to more powerful units then others, but the only way you make a wrong choice is to pick an army that you don’t like the look of.
 Everything can be competitive if you work hard and learn the game, so always go with the army that captures your interest.
 Scroll down to the “Resources” section to find various forums and social media pages to get connected with players in your local area.
 These groups will be invaluable to getting you up and running in the game.
 Assuming you have a local game group I suggest the following purchase order:

 1.)
-Choose a Start Collecting Box + Codex
+Choose a Start Collecting Box + Index

 By now you have assembled and (hopefully) played a few games with your new army.
 You are invested in your faction and have some ways to do some easy lit building.
-Now s the time to really dig into what 40k has to offer and learn the rules.
+Now’s the time to really dig into what 40k has to offer and learn the rules and expand beyond the Primer rules.
 As your army grows and you play at higher point levels the more advanced rules (flyers, unique terrain, and destroyer weapons) will come into play.
 Now that you are growing out of the starter set level and into a full game size level you will need to understand those rules.
-You can buy the core rule book here, and this version contains some great background about the 40k universe as well.
-Also, you may be able to find a mini-rule book.
-These condensed rules are often included in campaign sets and the two player starter boxes.
-A very cheap one can be bought with the Kill-Teams box; which is a great value if you collect Space Marines or Tau.
+The core Rule Book contains some great background about the 40k universe as well.
+The Dark Imperium box set also comes with a copy of the rules in it.

-Now you have some models, a codex, the core rules and some software to assist in list design.
-For most armies this is all you need, others have access to more formations and data-slates through supplementary books, but we will not delve too far into those here.
+Now you have some models, an index, the core rules and a list.
 The key here is to really embrace your local gaming group and the way they play.
 Are they hard-core tournament gamers?
 Do they prefer narrative based games?
 What types of mission do they use?
 Is there any painting expectation?
 All of these are great questions to ask your friends.
 The best way to learn the game and remain excited for it is to play whenever possible.
 Feel free to proxy new models, try different list designs and explore you codex for all the fun units inside of it.

 The armies of the 41st millennium are vast in both their army abilities and associated lore.
 Below you will find a little insight into the personality of the various forces of the 41st Millennium.
 Some armies are condensed into one entry to prevent repetition but you should absolutely research each and every army before you decide.
 You will find that each and every army in this game has a massive amount of background information that will give you endless inspiration.